 We switched to a more personal gear, as I wanted to know more about Gianniotti and his story.
 After all, it’s not every day that you become Grey’s Anatomy‘s biggest *living* stud.
 RIP McDreamy and McSteamy, we still think about you.

 “These are issues that we need to talk about, issues that aren’t seen on television.
-Police bias, homophobia, gender inequality, pay equality, politics, gun violence against children, the trans community, [and so on].
+Police bias, homophobia, gender inequality, pay equality, politics, gun violence against children, the trans community, .
 Getting people to be visible and see themselves on screen in a powerful way, and combating negative stereotypes that have long been seen by these different franchise folks.
 That is something that makes me very proud to be on the show,” he says.
 “I had the immense pleasure and responsibility this season of telling a story with my character of mental illness.
 Bipolar, to be specific.
 There is a lot of mental illness in my family, and I struggle with anxiety myself, so I was very proud to represent that community and I hope I did a good job.
 I hope I made people proud, and feel represented.
 It is something we worked very closely on with the writers, and again it’s really about people being seen.”

 Gianniotti, who was open about his personal struggle with anxiety, has recently found a way to bring peace into not only his own home, but the home of his followers too.
 He recently began a segment on his Instagram page, which he calls “Poetry in the P.M.”